Jughead: The Hunger vs. Vampironica

-Jughead: The Hunger vs. Vampironica was a 5-issue comic book miniseries published by Archie Horror, an imprint of Archie Comics, in 2019.
+Jughead: The Hunger vs. Vampironica is a 5-issue comic book miniseries published by Archie Horror, an imprint of Archie Comics, in 2019.
 It was a crossover between the Archie Horror comic book series Jughead: The Hunger and Vampironica.
 The story, which took place in an alternate reality from the main Archie Comics continuity, follows the werewolf Jughead Jones and vampiress Veronica Lodge, the protagonists of their respective series, as they faced off against one another.
 The series was created by writer Frank Tieri and artists Pat & Tim Kennedy, who previously worked together on Jughead: The Hunger.

 Publication history

 In October 2018, a crossover between the alternate reality comic books Jughead: The Hunger and Vampironica, both hailing from the Archie Horror imprint of Archie Comics, was one of two 5-issue miniseries announced by the imprint along with Blossoms 666.
 The limited series, titled Jughead: The Hunger vs. Vampironica, was written by Frank Tieri and illustrated by Pat & Tim Kennedy, the team that previously worked together on Jughead: The Hunger.
 Discussing the story and means of the crossover, Tieri said, "There are no vampires in Jughead: The Hunger.
 Vampironica, on the other hand, has no werewolves.
 Now, why is that?
 What happened in their respective worlds to cause an entire race to be wiped out?
 Jughead: The Hunger vs. Vampironica answers that question as well as what happens when these elements are reintroduced once again."
 The first issue was released on April 24, 2019.